SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 ## Change Log

+#### 2025-08-29
+- Updating home page to show social media links in cards
+- Social media cards are now defined in the config and rendered dynamically based on liquid templates

 #### 2025-08-28
 - Adding a search box to the sidebar
 - Cleaning up JS and compressing it in the markdown